Digestive and Gastrointestinal Conditions

 Finally, the surgeon will close the incision in your child’s skin.

-The surgery takes about a half-hour to 45 minutes.
+The surgery takes about 30 to 45 minutes.
 Your child will be in the recovery room for 30 minutes to an hour.

 Most often, your child can go home the same day as the surgery.
 Premature babies that have the surgery may need to stay overnight in the hospital so we can carefully watch them.